Best Of17 min read

 • Clean hPanel is easy for delegating to clients or junior staff

-• 100 sites at under $4/mo is genuinely hard to argue with for bulk volume
+• 100 sites for under $4/mo is genuinely hard to beat

 Cons

-• Support quality is inconsistent — response times vary a lot
+• Support quality varies — response times aren't consistent

-• Not suitable for high-traffic or business-critical client sites
+• Not suitable for high-traffic or business-critical sites

 • Backup frequency on base plans is weekly, not daily